finbourne/lusid-sdk-python-preview/sdk/docs/RelationshipDefinitionsApi.md

 # **list_relationship_definitions**
 > PagedResourceListOfRelationshipDefinition list_relationship_definitions(as_at=as_at, page=page, limit=limit, filter=filter)

-[EARLY ACCESS] ListRelationshipDefinitions: List relationship definitions
+[EXPERIMENTAL] ListRelationshipDefinitions: List relationship definitions

 Retrieve one or more specified relationship definitions.